YsFred4/IGME-340-Fall-2021/assignments/project-1.md

   - The app will start up with the "cookie" to click on. (*-2% if not done*)
   - Display a score and a accumulation rate. (*-2% if not done*)
   - Save progress when you reopen the app. (*-2% if not done*)
-  - At startup, the word magnets will be neatly grouped near the top of the screen (*see screenshot below*).
-Write code that places the magnets in rows, and puts space between words and the rows.
-To do this you will need to access the width and height of the magnets (labels) so that you know how tall to make your rows, and when you've run out of room on a row. (*-5% if not done*)
-  - All word labels will have exactly the same height which is `label.frame.size.height`, and differing widths which is `label.frame.size.width` (*-3% if not done*)

 *Tip: This might be a little tricky for you. *